Skip to main content

 }

-The error.code field is the programmatic discriminator — use it to branch on specific error cases.
+The error.code field is the programmatic discriminator: use it to branch on specific error cases.
 The error.message field is the human-readable description to show to users.
-Additional context (e.g. retry_after_seconds, jobId) appears as a sibling details object inside the error:
+Additional context (for example, retry_after_seconds, jobId) appears as extra fields directly inside error, alongside code and message.
+The one exception is 400 validation errors, which nest per-field messages in an error.details map (see Authentication):

 {